 What’s the Solution?

 Need help dealing with anxiety and loss?
-Contact Glynis to Request a Counselling Appointment
+Contact Glynis to Request a Counseling Appointment

-Glynis Sherwood – MEd, Canadian Certified Counsellor, Registered Clinical Counsellor, and Certified Addictions Counsellor, specializes in Anxiety Counselling, Grief and Loss Counselling, Relationship Counselling, Difficult Family Relationships and Addictive Behaviors.
+Glynis Sherwood – MEd, Canadian Certified Counselor, Registered Clinical Counselor, and Certified Addictions Counselor, specializes in Anxiety Counseling, Grief and Loss Counseling, Relationship Counseling, Difficult Family Relationships and Addictive Behaviors.